nicolas-g/ansible-demo/README.md

-Ansible use of EC2 module to launch and configure a simple LAMP Stack + HAProxy.
+ LAMP Stack + HAProxy.
 --------------------------------------------------------------------------------

+`ec2quick_launch.yml` to launch all resourses you need in AWS (ec2 instances/Security Groups, Route 53) `site.yml` to configure and deploy the LAMP stack.
+`rolling_update.yml` for rolling upgrades on the Web Tier

+Ansible use of EC2 module to launch and configure a simple

 Tested with
 -  Ansible 1.7.1